vishalscodes/startbootstrap-clean-blog-jekyll/README.md

    For reference, look at the [demo repository](https://github.com/StartBootstrap/startbootstrap-clean-blog-jekyll) to see how the files are set up.

-5. To be able to use the form to the `contact.html` page, make sure you have the `email` setting in your `_config.yml` file set to a working email address and the `form_id` setting to your actual Formspree `form_id`.
+5. To be able to use the form to the `contact.html` page, make sure you have the `email` setting in your `_config.yml` file set to a working email address and the `form_id` setting to your actual Formspree form's ID.
 Once this is set, fill out the form and then check your email, verify the email address using the link sent to you by Formspree, and then the form will be working!

 6. Build your site: `bundle exec jekyll serve`